XinJingHao/Sparrow-V0/README.md

 - the robot rotates more than 1.5 times in place when _evaluator_mode=False_ (to prevent the robot from generating low-quality data when training)

 ### Improving the generalization ability:
-In this section, we will introduce four tips incorporated into Sparrow that could improve the generalization ability of the trained model.
+In this section, we will introduce four tips incorporated into Sparrow-V0 that could improve the generalization ability of the trained model.

 #### Random maps:
 To prevent the robot from overfitting in one specific map, we have prepared 16 different training maps in `SparrowV0/envs/train_maps`.
 While training, these maps will swap automatically according to the `self.swap_ferq` in `sparrow_v0.py`.
 This mechanism can be disabled by setting `evaluator_mode=True`.
 In this case, you have to designate the map you would like to use by passing the absolute address of the map to `eval_map`.